 But when I arrived, I was underwhelmed and incredibly disappointed.

 It’s not to say that Krakow isn’t a great place.
 It is.
-It offers a beautiful historic center well-preserved from the middle ages, a crazy nightlife, decent food, and friendly locals.
+It offers a beautiful historic center well-preserved from the Middle Ages, crazy nightlife, decent food, and friendly locals.
 I enjoyed a lot of what I did and saw while there.
 The history of the old salt mines outside the city was fascinating, and I enjoyed the free historical tour through the old Jewish quarter.
 I loved the old castle and its botched and misshapen Italian piazza.
-And I spent a good day strolling through the tree-lined parked that rings the city center.
+And I spent a good day strolling through the tree-lined park that rings the city center.

 As a lover of underground city attractions, I marveled at the ruins of the old town square buried beneath the new one.
 It was interesting to see just how many meters “above ground” Krakow now stood.

-And I especially loved the city night life.
-Every night my hostel, Greg and Tom (one of my favorites in Europe), ran pub crawls and vodka tastings.
+And I especially loved the city nightlife.
+Every night my hostel, Greg and Tom’s (one of my favorites in Europe) ran pub crawls and vodka tastings.
 And no matter what day of the week it was, the pubs and clubs of Krakow seemed full.

 But all of that doesn’t make Krakow the greatest thing since sliced bread.
-Everyone talks about Krakow as if it is some marvel, some Emerald City-like city but if I were to list my top twenty places in Europe, Krakow wouldn’t even make the bottom of that list.
-When I think of historic and beautiful medieval cities, I think of Prague, Tallinn, Brno, and Sighisoara just to name a few.
+Everyone talks about Krakow as if it is some marvel, some Emerald City–like spot, but if I were to list my top 20 places in Europe, Krakow wouldn’t even make the bottom of that list.
+When I think of historic and beautiful medieval cities, I think of Prague, Tallinn, Brno, and Sighi?oara, just to name a few.
 They all are far more beautiful and have a far better historic atmosphere to them.